KevinBian107/ensemble-imbalanced-data/README.md

   style="width: 100%; height: 400px; border: none;"
 ></iframe>

-Looking at the right column of graph, it seems like the previous relationships taht we observed in no aggregation data is still preserved in the aggregated version where higher `calories` seems to be correlated to higher `rating` and `n_ingredients` and `n_steps` seems to have some relationships with `rating` as well.
+Looking at the right column of graph, it seems like the previous relationships taht we observed in no aggregation data is still preserved in the aggregated version where higher `calories` seems to be correlated to higher `rating` and `n_ingredients` both seems to have some relationships with `rating` as well.

 <iframe
   src="assets/eda7.html"
   style="width: 100%; height: 400px; border: none;"
 ></iframe>

-When aggregating by user, something interesting appears, it seems like that `rating` column is not so much correlated with teh `n_steps` and `n_ingrredients` column though it is still quite correlated with the `calories` column. **Though we will not be working with this version of the aggregated data frame firectly when we are making our predictive model, this ideas may be taken into considerations when choosing features.**
+When aggregating by user, something interesting appears, it seems like that `rating` column is not so much correlated with the `n_ingrredients` column though it is still quite correlated with the `calories` column. **Though we will not be working with this version of the aggregated data frame firectly when we are making our predictive model, this ideas may be taken into considerations when choosing features.**

 ## Textual Feature Analysis
 We actually made more edas and feature engineering with **textual features**, but we will introduce those later in the section as it is much more relevant to our modeling process.
 For now, we will show some technique with TF-IDF that we will use later on in this project by checking the top 5 **most important** words in each of the rows (recipe_id) in the **original cleaned** data frame filtered by getting only the **5 rating recipes**(note, recipe_id is not unique here).